Alzheimer's drug that can slow disease gets backing from FDA advisers

 “I thought the evidence was very strong in the trial showing the effectiveness of the drug,” said panel member Dean Follmann, a National Institutes of Health statistician.

+The slowdown seen with both drugs amounts to several months and experts disagree on whether patients or their loved ones will be able to detect the difference.

+But Lilly's approach to studying its once-a-month treatment prompted questions from FDA reviewers.

-Lilly studied its drug by grouping patients based on their levels of a brain protein, called tau, that predicts severity of cognitive problems.
-That prompted FDA reviewers to question whether patients might need to be screened via brain scans for tau before getting the drug.
+Patients in the company's study were grouped based on their levels of a brain protein, called tau, that predicts severity of cognitive problems.
+That led FDA to question whether patients might need to be screened via brain scans for tau before getting the drug.
 But most panelists thought there was enough evidence of the drug's benefit to prescribe it broadly, without screening for the protein.

 “Imposing a requirement for tau imaging is not necessary and would raise serious practical and access concerns to the treatment,” said Dr. Thomas Montine of Stanford University, who chaired the panel and summarized its opinion.